 - Your baby is younger than six months

-- Your period has not yet returned
+- Menstrual period has not yet returned

-If you are not breastfeeding your infant, then it is quite possible that your fertility can return within a few weeks of giving birth; although for most women it can take quite a few months for their bodies to return to normal.
+If you are not breastfeeding your infant, then it is quite possible that your fertility can return within a few weeks of giving birth; although for most women it can take many months for their bodies and hormones to return to normal.

-It typically takes about 14 months for a menstrual period to return.
+On average it takes about 14 months for a menstrual period to return.
 If your periods do return prior to 14 months, it is most likely that you are not actually ovulating.
 Regardless of whether you are breastfeeding, it is important to realize that it is completely possible to conceive soon after giving birth.
 It is therefore suggested that you practice birth control starting right after the birth of your baby.

 What Protection Should You Use?